jonleverrier/yam-server-configurator/README.md

 # yam-server-configurator
-Setup an Ubutnu 16.04.4 x64 VPS and LEMP stack from Digital Ocean.
-Host and manage multiple MODX websites.
+Setup an Ubutnu 16.04.4 x64 VPS from Digital Ocean.
+Host and manage multiple MODX websites running on a LEMP stack.

 Designed to be used on a fresh server with nothing installed apart from Ubutnu.